dakilaserasinghe/oprollup/specs/transactions/transaction_arch.md

 the basic necessary fields as used in Ethereum and introduce new fields to assist our Rollup protocol.

 We prepare three different variants of a Rollup transaction.
-The first variant “type 1”, shown in the figure 19 lives in the sequencer mempool throughout its lifecycle until it gets removed.
-The second variant “type 2” is the concise version of the first, which goes through transaction management cycles such as queuing, re-queuing.
+The first variant “Type I”, shown in the figure I lives in the sequencer mempool throughout its lifecycle until it gets removed.
+The second variant “Type II” is the concise version of the first, which goes through transaction management cycles such as queuing, re-queuing.
-Third version “type 3”, is the last variant which goes in to the Layer-1 as compressed Calldata.
+Third version “Type III”, is the last variant which goes in to the Layer-1 as compressed Calldata.

 ## Layer-2 Transaction Format - Type I